Park ContactThis park proudly operated by:

 - The approved management plan for Marble Canyon Provincial Park [PDF 152KB] is available in PDF format.

-- The approved management direction statement for Pavilion Lake [PDF 425KB] is available in PDF format.
+- The approved management direction statement for Pavilion Lake [PDF 425KB] is available online in PDF format.

 Activities Available at this Park